-To make it easy for you, I’ve rounded up some of my favorite traditional decor finds from these stores and others in this post.
+To make it easy for you, I've rounded up some of my favorite traditional decor finds.

 For fresh traditional decor it's important to layer in other styles.
 Too much of one style won't showcase the different parts of your personality and make your home feel like you.